MrJohnWeez/VR-Excavator-Simulator/readme.md

 2. As an excavation expert, I want to be able to switch control configurations (ISO and SAE), so that I can learn how to operate different machine models.

-3. As a person who has played simulator games before, I want to be able to move around a open world map with optional tutorials/levels, so that I have the choice on how I play in the order I choose.
+3. As a person who has played simulator games before, I want to be able to move around an open world map with optional tutorials/levels, so that I have the choice on how I play in the order I choose.

 4. As a person who is new to VR and knows nothing about excavators, I want to follow a short tutorial on the controls and operations, so that I am not confused and just get frustrated.